MKnierim/TeaTimer/README.md

 ### Data
 * Integrate infusion times from data.py into countdown function - Could possibly be done by storing the button object in the data class?
+    - Other way might be to extend the QPushButton class to store the Tea object.
+This way upon instantiation the Tea object is directly linked to the button

 ### Style
 * Change background and font color of main window continously as infusion is getting closer to stop.